Now we are back in action again, our term 3 program is varied and interesting, with new Smorgasbord talks, and wonderful Garden & Gourmet visits.

 A Smorgasbord of Talks

 Talks on many varied subjects, with time for discussion and questions.
 Some of this term’s topics include:

 Family History Interest Group

-A small group of genealogy tragics meet to share experiences, discuss techniques and generally learn from each other.
+A small group of genealogy tragics meets to share experiences, discuss techniques and generally learn from each other.

 In the Spring and Autumn terms Garden & Gourmet presents a series of visits, talks and workshops on all things garden, and gourmet, with plenty of opportunity to look, discuss and ask.
 There are always lots of fascinating gardens to visit, some social events, and some opportunities to buy assorted foods and plants.

 Drama, Comedy, Mystery, Crime – experience the joys and sorrows of other lives, places and times.
 You don’t have to have great acting skills – just be able to read, enjoy being entertained and love laughing.
 Beginners welcome.

-Painting can be a solitary hobby, and often frustrating.
+Art can be a solitary hobby, and often frustrating.
 This group is an opportunity to socialize, learn from, and share experience with other potential artists in an informal setting.
-It is not restricted to watercolours but includes other mediums such as acrylics and pastel.
-It is designed to complement our tutored classes, by providing a space for those who are past the beginners stage.
+It is not restricted to painting, and includes watercolours, acrylics, drawing and pastel (but not oils).
+As there is no tutor, it is designed to provide a space for those who are past the beginners stage.

 Some of our courses have limits on numbers, especially under current Covid restrictions – for more details on this, and more information on each course, please read our most recent program, available on the Program page.

 If you are presenting a talk for us, there is more information you may need, and details of what we need from you, on our For Presenters page.